Welcome to imdb-a.com: The Stern Fan’s answer to “What was that movie Howard was talking about?” In homage to JD’s Da Bad-Ass. and IMDb.com.

 Week of 7.28.14

 Maggie Gyllenhaal was in studio.
 Her mother was a screenwriter and wrote Running on Empty.
-She’s in to plug her new movie opening this week The Honourable Woman.
+She’s in to plug her new TV movie/mini series airing this week The Honourable Woman.
 Howard said that her career really took off after the film with James Spader, The Secretary.
 He said Mr. Skin said that that film had the #1 scene men used for jerking off.
 When Howard wondered if there was any sexual tension between the two during that movie, she said that one time he made a point of ordering really expensive chocolates that he ended up asking her into his side of the trailer to share with her.
 Then he would come up to her in between scenes and touch behind her legs below her skirt, so yes, she was hot for him, but it was all prep for the movie, building up that tension so it would be real on screen.
 Before that movie, James Spader was more known as a pretty boy from Sex, Lies and Videotape.
 Howard asked her if any actor had been inappropriate with her during filming, and she said not any of the serious, great actors.
 They’re too focused on their performance.
 She was first in Donnie Darko with her younger brother Jake.
 He got into acting before she did, and he got her the job.
 She said when she met Jeff Bridges the day they started shooting Crazy Heart, he came up to her and said “Here’s my heart,” and she said she told him that she gave her heart back to him.
 Said he was truly great to work with.
+She was nominated for an Oscar for that movie, but Monique won for Precious.
+She knew she wasn’t going to win, but said there was still that one moment when she thought she just might.
 When Howard asked her about being typecast after The Secretary, she said she was offered lots of those parts later, same way she was offered lots of girls out of jail pictures after Sherrybaby.

 On the WUS, Jason and Jon Hein said the Lego Movie was awesome.